SkretasLab/ProteoSeeker/README.md

    -bfp/--binner-folder-path      Str -Opt- The path to the bin folder of MetaBiner.

-   -cfp/--comebin-folder-path     Str -Opt- The path to the bin folder of COMEBin.
+   -cfp/--comebin-folder-path     Str -Opt- The path to the parent directory of "run_comebin.sh" of COMEBin.

    -chp/--cd-hit-path             Str -Opt- The path to the CD-HIT executable.